Skip to main content

 Yes, significantly.
 Realtime updates the profile after every message and consumes considerably more tokens.
 Scheduled mode processes data in batches — this is more cost-effective.

 No. That is the purpose of the Constant type — the value is set once and does not change.
-If you are unsure, choose Variable instead.
+If you are unsure, choose Variable.

 No, each employee maintains its own client profiles.